lanl/LaGriT/docs/pages/docs/cmo_addatt.md

 cmo/addatt
 ----------

- The **cmo/addatt** command is used to add and initialize a new mesh object attribute.
-There are two variations on the command syntax.
-The general form is used to add a new attribute to a mesh object.
-The second syntax uses keywords to create and/or fill a valid attribute with calculated values.
-This syntax can also derive a vector attribute from three attributes or derive three scalar attributes from a vector attribute.
+ The general version of the **cmo/addatt** command is used to add and initialize a new mesh object attribute.
+Note for the general form, parameters will resort to default settings if not included on the command line.

- For the general form, the first two parameters, mo\_name/att\_name are required.
-All other parameters will resort to default settings if not included on the command line.
-See the **[modatt](cmo_modatt.md)**command for details on these parameters.
+ See the **[modatt](cmo_modatt.md)** command for details on these  attribute parameters.

- The keyword syntax uses the fourth token on the command line to define the type of attribute to create.
-The syntax for each keyword is unique.
-If the named attribute already exists, values will be overwritten with values as indicated by the keyword.

- GENERAL **FORMAT:**
+ **GENERAL FORMAT:**

   **cmo/addatt** / mo\_name / att\_name / [ type / rank / length /
   interpolate / persistence / ioflag / value ]

- KEYWORD **FORMAT:**
+ The keyword syntax uses keywords to create and/or fill a valid attribute with values as defined by the keyword being used.
+ The keyword is the fourth token on the command line and the syntax for each keyword is unique as defined below.
+If the named attribute already exists, values will be overwritten with values as indicated by the keyword.
+ This syntax can also derive a vector attribute from three attributes or derive three scalar attributes from a vector attribute.

+ **KEYWORD FORMAT:**

   **cmo/addatt** / mo\_name / **area\_normal** / normal\_type /
   att\_v\_name